Joshua Báez

-Joshua Emanuel Baez (born June 28, 2003) is a Dominican-American professional baseball outfielder in the St. Louis Cardinals organization.
+Joshua Emanuel Báez (born June 28, 2003) is a Dominican-American professional baseball outfielder for the St. Louis Cardinals of Major League Baseball (MLB).
+In his MLB debut on August 15, 2026, he hit home runs in his first three MLB plate appearances, becoming the first player to do so.

 Early life and amateur career

-Baez was born in Boston, Massachusetts, and moved to Santo Domingo as an infant where he was raised before he and his family moved back to Boston and into the neighborhood of Dorchester when he was in sixth grade.
+Báez was born in Boston, Massachusetts, and moved to Santo Domingo as an infant.
+He and his family moved back to Boston and into the neighborhood of Dorchester when he was in sixth grade.
 He knew no English and used Google Translate to communicate.
-He began his high school career at Cristo Rey Boston High School and transferred to Snowden International School as a sophomore where he threw up to 97 miles per hour as a pitcher while also batting .442 with twenty RBIs and 11 stolen bases.
+He began his high school career at Cristo Rey Boston High School and transferred to Snowden International School as a sophomore where he threw up to 97 miles per hour as a pitcher while also batting .442 with twenty runs batted in (RBI) and 11 stolen bases.

-Prior to his junior year, Baez transferred to Dexter Southfield School.
+Prior to his junior year, Báez transferred to Dexter Southfield School.
 He was named the Massachusetts Gatorade Baseball Player of the Year as a junior in 2020, despite there being no season due to the COVID-19 pandemic, due to his work ethic and potential.
 In a shortened 2021 season in which he appeared in 16 games, he hit .378 with three home runs alongside pitching to a 1.94 ERA and 44 strikeouts over 18 innings.
 He committed to play college baseball at Vanderbilt University.